Frankly: Release

 The book was unintentionally released early on 11 August at Waterstones' Sauchiehall Street branch in Glasgow, three days before its official publication date.
 Copies were displayed for sale near the entrance, and The National reported that customers were able to purchase them.
 While a staff member suggested the early sale was due to an "exclusive" arrangement, Waterstones later stated there was no sales embargo on Frankly, meaning the book could be sold as soon as stock arrived in shops.

 Following an appearance on BBC Breakfast on 11 August, Sturgeon stated that J.K.
 Rowling's photograph of her wearing a t-shirt that described Sturgeon as a "destroyer of women's rights" resulted in more abuse, of a much more vile nature, than she "had ever encountered before".
-Sturgeon stated that she would be open to debate Rowling on transgender rights but claimed that Rowling would be "unwilling".
+Sturgeon stated that she would be open to debating Rowling on transgender rights but claimed that Rowling would be "unwilling".

 In the wake of the memoir’s publication, Sturgeon publicly addressed criticism and online abuse stemming from her candid disclosures.
 At the Edinburgh International Book Festival launch, she revealed receiving deeply distressing and misogynistic messages, including rape threats and attacks on her miscarriage, which she attributed to backlash against her trans-inclusive policies.

 Sturgeon condemned the vitriol, drawing parallels between some critics and supporters of authoritarian figures, and reaffirmed her commitment to defending a marginalized group despite the personal cost.

 In response to JK Rowling’s review and Joanna Cherry’s comments about Sturgeon, she expressed willingness to engage in a public debate but also noted that time and attention spent on those who focus excessively on her is wasted energy.

+A paperback edition of Frankly was published by Pan Macmillan on 6 August 2026.
+The edition features a new foreword by Sturgeon reflecting on developments since the memoir's original publication, including the 2026 Scottish Parliament election, the conviction of her estranged husband Murrell, and the future direction of the SNP.